What is "kbps"?

 "Kbps" stands for kilo-bits per second.
 "Kilo" means "thousand," so "16kbps" means "16 thousand bits per second," and "32kbps" means "32 thousand bits per second."

-When digitally capturing audio messages with a computer, the software can be set to take 16,000 "photos" or "dots" per second, 32,000 "bits" per second, or 64,000, etc., depending on how accurate one wants the resulting audio to be.
+When digitally capturing an audio message with a computer, the software can be set to take 16,000 "photos" or "dots" per second, 32,000 "bits" per second, or 64,000, etc., depending on how accurate one wants the resulting audio to be.
 When the computer plays back these files, it is basically "connecting-the-dots" in an attempt to reproduce the original audio vibrations.
 These signals are then amplified sufficiently to move your speakers, which in turn produce vibrations in the air that correspond to the original speaker's voice.

-All this being said however, since faster internet speeds are quickly becoming more and more the norm, higher-quality audio files are also becoming more and more reasonable — even for long series which can have dozens or even hundreds of messages.
+All this being said however, since faster internet speeds are quickly becoming more and more the norm, higher-quality audio files are also becoming more and more reasonable — even for a long series which can have dozens or even hundreds of messages.
 The higher bitrate messages do produce a more life-like sound quality, and thus can give more of a sense of "being there."